doncatnip/kanone/README.md

   One could use them to validate the \*varargs of a function or in chain after Split() and the like.

+* Easy serialization of the whole context, containing errors and values which should be re-populated ( e.g. when your domain validator lowers the input ).

+* Punycode-aware DomainLabel, Domain, and Email validator.

 for more, see tutorial/tutorial.py for now